johanpiquet/jopi-rewrite/_doc/cookbook/handling_request_data.md

 # Handling request data

-> This part will evolve this next days, by the addition of an API
-> allowing to get and check the input data.
-It will be based on Zod
-> and will allow API compatibility and with things like API discover features.

 ## What will you see?

 Here we will see how to get the data the server receives when a request is made.